 According to written sources, the castle in Lanckorona was built by king Casimir the Great in the mid-fourteenth century.
 It guarded the nearby border between the Kraków area and the Duchy of Oświęcim, it was also the center of royal estates and private goods inhabited by knights connected by ties of feudal duty.
 The first burgrave named Orzeszko was mentioned in 1366.

 Later, the castle was the residence of Lanckorona starosts and changed the owners several times.
 In 1391 Władysław Jagiełło pledged it to Mikołaj Strasz.
-After him, the city and strongholds were taken over by the Leliwites – Melsztyński family.
+After him, the town and stronghold were taken over by the Leliwites – Melsztyński family.
 In 1410, the land was bought by the marshal of the Kingdom of Poland, Zbigniew from Brzezia, whose descendants took the surname of Lanckoroński.
-From the 16th century, the castle was ruled by the Wolscy and then Zebrzydowscy, of which Mikołaj Zebrzydowski started the rebellion in 1606 against king Zygmunt III Waza.
+Since the 16th century, the castle was ruled by the Wolscy and then Zebrzydowscy, of which Mikołaj Zebrzydowski started the rebellion in 1606 against king Zygmunt III Waza.

 To this day, the lower parts of the two towers and fragments of the defensive wall have been preserved.
 Admission to the castle area is free.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.

 Moskal K., Leliwici z Melsztyna i ich zamki, Nowy Sącz 2007.

 Olszacki T., Rezydencje królewskie prowincji małopolskiej w XIV wieku – możliwości interpretacji, “Czasopismo Techniczne”, zeszyt 23, 2011.